bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-16-Cryptographic-keys-securitycard.md

 ```

 ### 2. Generating a Master Key
-If you don't have a key pair already, lets generate a new one or if you already have one, you can skip this step.
+If you don't have a key pair already, please generate a new one and if you already have one, you can skip this step.
 ```
 gpg --full-gen-key
 ```